-2. The current State School Construction Assistance formula should be made more transparent in terms of the assumptions about what is actually funded, as well as information on state and local funding sources.
+2. The current State School Construction Assistance formula should be made more transparent in terms of the assumptions about what is actually funded.

 Next Action Steps: Budget proviso establishing a workgroup to explore the implications and report options through budget